Fallibilist, optimist. Stripe CEO.

 60% of customers on Atlas said they wouldn't have started their business if Atlas didn't exist, so we're continuing to look for opportunities like that.

-There's a prevailing Ayn Randian idea of entrepreneurs as lone committed furrowplower, whereas the reality is that the community of people around you that understand your problems is underrated.
+There's a prevailing Ayn Randian idea of entrepreneurs as an individualistic, lonely, committed furrow-plowers, whereas the reality is that the community of people around you that understand your problems and can help is underrated.

 Word of mouth of Stripe spread fast.
-Was that a deliberate decision on your and John's part, or did it just happen because you had a great product?
+Was that cause by deliberate action on your and John's part, or did it just happen because you had a great product?

 The banking industry when we started was a lot like the healthcare industry is right now.
 We all roll our eyes at the current solutions knowing that someone is going to come along and roll over the existing market with a much better product.